crusher-dev/docsv2/docs/cli/custom-host.md

 :::note What you'll learn?

 1. How to run tests with a different host with CLI?
-2. Setting up monitoring with different hosts/environments
+2. Set up monitoring with different hosts/environments
 :::
    Testing workflow is not always limited to running tests for one domain/host.
 Depending on your use case, you may want to run your tests for,